Another decades-old Tacoma murder solved? Suspected killer of 12-year-old Michella Welch arrested

 Possibly solving a second high-profile cold case murder in two months, Tacoma police on Wednesday arrested a man suspected of killing 12-year-old Michella Welch more than three decades ago.

+Officers booked Gary Charles Hartman, 66, into the Pierce County Jail just after 3:15 p.m. on suspicion of first-degree murder, jail records show.
+Prosecutors are expected to charge him Thursday.

-Police declined to talk about the arrest or how they linked the man to Welch's death.
-A news conference set for Thursday is expected to provide answers.
+Police declined to talk about the arrest or how they linked Hartman to Welch's death.
+A news conference set for Friday is expected to provide answers.

 Welch was abducted March 26, 1986, from a Tacoma park and found dead later that day.

 Five months later, a second young girl, Jennifer Bastian, disappeared while riding her bicycle in Point Defiance Park.
 The 13-year-old's body was found weeks later.
-Police arrested a suspect in her death in May.
+Police arrested a suspect in her death last month.

 The girls' deaths haunted the community, becoming two of the most heart-wrenching cold cases in Tacoma's history.

+The neighbor and co-worker were equally surprised to hear of Hartman's possible involvement in the 32-year-old murder.

+"Here’s an example of when you think you kind of know people and you don’t," the neighbor said.

-Welch disappeared after taking her two siblings to Puget Park in North Tacoma about 10 a.m.
+On the day she disappeared, Welch took her two siblings to Puget Park in North Tacoma about 10 a.m.
 She rode her bicycle home an hour later to make lunch for them.

 When she returned, she chained her bike next to her sister's bike, put lunch on the table and went looking for the two younger girls.

-Welch's sisters returned to the park about 1:15 p.m. and didn't see her, so they went to play near a cave under the bridge for another half an hour.
+Her sisters returned to the park about 1:15 p.m. and didn't see her, so they went to play near a cave under a bridge for another half an hour.
 The girls later found the brown paper bag with their lunches and got worried about Welch.

 They called her name from the edge of a gulch and started down a trail looking for her but their baby-sitter called them back.

 Police began searching for the missing girl at 3:10 p.m.
-A tracking dog found her body late that night in a makeshift fire pit area in a gulch near the park.
+A tracking dog found her body late that night in a makeshift fire pit in a gulch near the park.

 She'd been sexually assaulted and died of a cut to the neck.

-In August that year, Jennifer Bastian disappeared.
-Her body was found in a wooded area off Five Mile Drive.
+In early August that year, Jennifer Bastian disappeared.
+Her body was found Aug.
+26 in a wooded area off Five Mile Drive.
 She'd been sexually assaulted and strangled.

 Detectives long believed the two deaths were linked because the girls were similar in age and appearance and both killings happened in North End parks.